rpoleski/MulensModel/documents/binary_source_notes.md

 * binary-lens/binary-source models
 * there may be different limb darkening coeffs for each source - this would affect MulensData
 * chi2 gradient
+* three sources?
+We already had to consider them to fully analyze events that turn out to be 2L2S or 3L1S